DoddiSkula/Hidden-Traitor/README.md

 Live version available soon!

-The frontend (client-side) is made with [React](https://reactjs.org/) and [Socket.IO](socket.io).
+The frontend (client-side) is made with [React](https://reactjs.org/) and Socket.IO.

-The backend (server-side) is made with [Express.js](https://expressjs.com/) and [Socket.IO](socket.io).
+The backend (server-side) is made with [Express.js](https://expressjs.com/) and Socket.IO.

 ## Game Rules

 At the start of a game one player is randomly assigned the traitor role while the other players get the agent role.
-Each players gets to choose one of three actions each turn:
+Each player gets to choose one of three actions each turn:

 - Spy: look at another player's role.
 - Switch: switch the roles of two players.